-Sullivan has published work in many of the leading philosophy journals, including Nous, Ethics and Philosophical Studies.
-You can read many of those papers here.
+Sullivan’s research tends to focus on philosophical problems concerning time, modality, rational planning, value theory, and religious belief (and sometimes all five at once).
+She has published work in many leading philosophy journals, including Nous, Ethics and Philosophical Studies.
 Her first book — Time Biases — came out with Oxford University Press in summer 2018.
-Time Biases develops a theory of diachronic rationality, personal identity and rational planning.
-She is now writing a book on intellectual commitment, ethical commitment, and rational faith.
+Time Biases develops a theory of diachronic rationality, personal identity and reason-based planning.
+You can read more about it in a recent New Yorker piece.

 She is now writing a book on the role love plays in grounding moral, political and religious reasoning.
 It is tentatively entitled Samaritanism: Moral Responsibility and Our Inner Lives.
 And with Paul Blaschko, she has just finished a book on virtue ethics based on the God and the Good Life project.
 It is called The Good Life Method and was released nationwide through Penguin Press in January 2022.
 You can order it here.

 Sullivan is deeply interested in the ways philosophy contributes to the good life and the best methods for promoting philosophical thought.
 She is currently the PI for $2.97M grant from the John Templeton Foundation, Developing Signature Courses on Flourishing.
 From 2018-2022 she served as the Principal Investigator for the Mellon Foundation’s Philosophy as a Way of Life grant.
 The Chronicle of Higher Ed covered one of Sullivan’s major teaching initiatives.
 She regularly gives public-facing philosophy talks and podcasts.